Otus-DevOps-2022-02/vshender_infra/README.md

 - Created a VM instance using Terraform.
 - Added an output variable for an external IP address.
 - Added provisioners for the application deployment.
+- Used input variables for the infrastructure configuration.

 <details><summary>Details</summary>